elcustrinio/nagioscore-with-nagiosql-centos7/README.md

 second time when the problem has been resolved.
 Nagios Core is primary application and monitoring and alerting engine, around that hundred of Nagios Projects are built.

+Nagios Core is an free and open source Nework, Server and Application monitoring software.
+A drawback of Nagios Core is that it lacks a configuration tool, therefore we have to edit configurations files using a text editor.
+Manually editing configuration files is always a headache and highly prone to typostatic errors.NagiosQL is a web based configurator for Nagios Core.
+It completely integrates with Nagios Core and makes configuration management much easier.

 With this script you install Nagios Core with NagiosQL on CentOs7.